juanm-ot/ruaf-data-structuring/readme.md

 ![int pipeline](resources/int_pipeline.png)

 The transformation process is carried out in the **intermediate pipeline**.
 This pipeline receives the raw file, reads it line by line, identifies the start pattern of each record, and extracts the data contained in each section.
-Using pandas, a dataframe is created with the columns indicated in the 'structured data' section of the previous diagram.
+Using pandas, a dataframe is created with *base columns*, including f_consulta, key_fep, tipo_id_num, num_id, field, value and date

 The function stores a CSV in the intermediate data stage to persist historical data and returns the dataframe for the next stage.

+### Second stage
+The goal at this stage is to perform transformation operations on the DataFrame to achieve the reference format.
+This stage is coded in the mart pipeline and is divided into three sub-stages:

+1. **Set up intermediate dataframe:** Receives the DataFrame produced by the intermediate pipeline.
+Normalizes the base columns, separates the first part of tipo_id_num from the second part, adds the second part to a new column called tipo_id_str, and finally creates the aux column as a concatenation of the field and value columns.
+The resulting aux column will be used in the subsequent sub-stages to generate the columns for the final structure.

 ## Repository structure